oliverscheer/meta-exchange/README.md

 ## Remarks

 - No Database used for simplicity and time constraint.
 All data is kept in memory.
-Restart = Rest.
+Restart = Reset.
-- Data is read from embedded json files.
+- Data is read from embedded json files with the [EmbeddedResourceHelper](src/MetaExchange.Shared/Helper/EmbeddedResourceHelper.cs)
 - DebuggerDisplay Attribute is used for better debugging experiences.
+[Example Usage](src/MetaExchange.Shared/Models/Order.cs).
-- .editorconfig used to get solution wide coding rules applied.
+- [.editorconfig](src/.editorconfig) used to get solution wide coding rules applied.

+## Contact

+Feel free to reach out via issue or email.